staeco/vandelay/README.md

   - Only applies when using a string transformer
 - compiler - Optional `Function`
   - Only applies when using a string transformer
+- pooling - Optional `Boolean`
+  - Only applies when using a string transformer
+  - When true, runs a pool of worker threads for your transform functions.
+This is incompatible with the `compiler` and `sandbox` options, due to issues transferring complex functions between threads.
-- concurrency - Optional `Number`, defaults to 10
+- concurrency - Optional `Number`, defaults to 8
 - onBegin(row, meta) - Optional `Function`
 - onError(err, row, meta) - Optional `Function`
 - onSkip(row, meta) - Optional `Function`